CodeFoodPixels/website-hexo/source/_posts/Conditional-Breakpoints-Chrome-DevTools.md

 <!-- more -->

-## How to use conditional breakpoints
+## How to use conditional breakpoints in Chrome DevTools

 1. In the "Sources" panel in Chrome DevTools, open the JavaScript file that you want to debug.